Duplicacy

 Main Features

-Restic offers several key features that make it an ideal backup solution:
+Restic has several key features that make it an ideal backup solution.
+These include:

 Installation Guide